Today I’m going to show you how to make another melt & pour easy soap recipe: orange creamsicle scented soap.

 Be sure the glycerin layer is cool enough so that when you pour in the goat’s milk layer, it won’t pour into a liquefied glycerin layer.
 Be sure there is a solid glycerin layer to pour on.
 Fill the rest of the soap mold cavities with the vanilla-scented goats milk soap layer.

 If you notice any bubbles on the top after pouring, you can give it a quick spray of isopropyl alcohol and the bubbles disappear.
 That ensures a nice smooth bottom to your soap.

-The picture above shows some of the bars after they cooled – I just love the ivory colored vanilla layer combined with the gold orange layer!
-This looks like very fancy soap that was super easy to make!!!
+The picture above shows some of the bars after they cooled – I just love the ivory-colored vanilla layer combined with the gold-orange layer!
+This looks like a very fancy soap that was a super easy soap recipe!!!
 It smells just like an orange creamsicle!

 I used some gold leaf ribbon and orange burlap ribbon to tie around each bar.
 Now I have a great gift for a friend, or for my mom on Mother’s day.
 You could even use these as favors for a baby or wedding shower!

 I have some free printable soap labels that you can print out and wrap around your soap for an extra special touch when you give these as gifts!
 Just fill out the form below and the PDF to print the labels will show up right in your inbox!

 Sign up here and your free printable soap labels will show up right in your inbox!

 If you are looking for more melt and pour easy soap recipes – check out these other easy tutorials I have for you: